knightm400/startup/README.md

 * Display the user's name after log in
 * Display of 5x5 grid
 * Display of current round number to indicate difficulty level
-* Display of "lives" showing how many tries the user has left to successfully pass a level
 * Ability to select any squares in 5x5 grid starting with the top left square and ending with the bottom right square
 * Highlight square(s) in different colors and in a sequential order for the user to click
 * Ability for the user to show the sequence a second time